Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Description of the procedure

 \begin{Theorem} QATS has computational complexity~$\OO(sm^3\log n)$. \end{Theorem}

-Note first that QATS performs particularly well with only a few segments in contrast to dynamic programming methods, which work independently of the number of segments.
-Second, the benefits of QATS are more pronounced for small values of~$m$, namely, $m \ll n/s$.
-Finally, the process of storing the data has computational complexity~$\OO(mn)$ and is easily parallelized, e.g.\ via the parallel-scan algorithm \citep{LaFi80}, resulting in~$O(\log n)$ span complexity.
-That means, the overall complexity (without parallelization and proper storing of the data) is~$\OO\bigl(\max(mn,sm^3\log n)\bigr)$, where $\OO(mn)$ is due to the computation of the input $\G$ from the raw data.
+First, QATS performs particularly well with only a few segments in contrast to dynamic programming methods, which work independently of the number of segments.
+Second, the benefits of QATS are more pronounced for small values of~$m$ ($m \ll n/s$).
+Third, the process of storing the data has computational complexity~$\OO(mn)$ and is easily parallelized, e.g.\ via the parallel-scan algorithm \citep{LaFi80}, resulting in~$O(\log n)$ span complexity.
+That means, the overall complexity (without parallelization and proper storing of the data) is~$\OO\bigl(\max(mn,sm^3\log n)\bigr)$, with $\OO(mn)$ the computation of the~inputs~{$\log\P$, $\log\F$, $\bar{\P}$, $\bar{\F}$}~from~the~raw~data. { In practice (cf.\ \Cref{Sec:MonteCarloSimulations}), the number $s$ of segments in a QATS-path is often close to the expected number of segments in the underlying hidden Markov chain.
+This expectation depends explicitly on the transition matrices and initial distributions (see Lemma~\ref{Lem:ExpNumSeg}).}